canndrew/netsim/README.md

 # netsim - A Rust library for network simulation and testing (currently linux-only).

-`netsim` is a crate for simulating networks for the sake of testing network-oriented Rust software.
-You can use it to run Rust functions in network-isolated containers, and assemble virtual network for these functions to communicate over.
+`netsim` is a crate for simulating networks for the sake of testing network-oriented Rust code.
+You can use it to run Rust functions in network-isolated containers, and assemble virtual networks for these functions to communicate over.

 ### Spawning threads into isolated network namespaces